HiravPansuriya/Real_Estate_Booking_Management_System/README.md

-# 🏠 Real Estate Property Listing API
+# 🏠 Real Estate Property Listing & Booking API

-A robust and secure REST API built with Spring Boot that facilitates listing, searching, and booking of real estate properties.
+A robust and secure REST API built with Spring Boot that facilitates listing, searching, and booking Appointments of real estate properties.
 With role-based access control and clear visibility rules, this system supports **Buyers**, **Sellers**, and **Admins**.
 The application includes support for secure bookings and appointment management.

 ---